Financial Planning involves many things – our money, our efforts, our goals, our personality, and our behavior.

-Yes our Behaviour is a BIG Problem
+Yes Our Behaviour is a Big Problem With Your Financial Planning

 Yes, our behavior towards our finances is a crucial aspect of optimum financial planning.
-Social, cognitive and emotional factors play an important role in financial decisions.
+Social, cognitive, and emotional factors play an important role in financial decisions.
 Sometimes, they make us behave in a manner that is not in the best interests of our financial status.

 Here are some examples of bad behavior –